Adyen/adyen-react-native/docs/v2-MigrationGuide.md

 ```xml
     <style name="AppTheme" parent="Theme.MaterialComponents.DayNight.NoActionBar">
 ```
 * `adyenReactNativeRedirectScheme` was deprecared.
 Use any [intentFilter](https://developer.android.com/guide/components/intents-filters).
 SDK will still provides `returnUrl` value inside of the `onSubmit.data` in case it is needed, be cautious to not override it.
+Also, for Android Drop-in `await AdyenDropIn.getReturnURL()` can be used to extract a `returnUrl`.

 ## Non breaking changes